 Earth Surface Processes is one of the strong research areas at the Department of Earth sciences.
 Here, our researchers focus on ecosystem science, geomorphology, hydrogeology and biogeochemistry.
-Research questions concerning land cover change, land use and landscape processes are also found within this research area.
 Our study areas are global, and there is a particular focus on high latitude and high altitude regions, as well as Sweden's cities, forests and peatlands.

 Alpine and Polar Ecology at the University of Gothenburg (APE@GU)